Electrochemical marking and etching – easy and convenient way to mark/etch stainless steel and other types of metal surfaces

 Metal marking and etching are two closely-related branding processes.

 Marking produces a dark imprint on the metal surface while etching is used to remove some of the upper metal layer and expose a frosty white mark.

-Both marking and etching are widely used in modern industry for proper branding, identification and traceability of metal parts and components.
+Both marking and etching are widely used in the modern industry for proper branding, identification, and traceability of metal parts and components.

 Several marking and etching methods and techniques are being used by professionals today.

 The main methods – laser, dot peen, inkjet and electrochemical – all provide significant benefits for the user.

 We have paid special attention to stainless steel - a material that is widely used in modern industry and construction due to its aesthetic and anti-corrosive properties.

 The electrochemical method stands out as the most flexible.
 It also provides a great number of other benefits for marking and etching professionals:

 - Impeccable results on thin and thick sheet metal

 - Low Capital Investment